AIxCyberChallenge/example-crs-architecture/example-crs-architecture/README.md

 ## Service deployment

-### deplyment.tf
+### deployment.tf

-This configuration describes how to to deploy containerized applications and services in the AKS cluster.
+This configuration describes how to deploy containerized applications and services in the AKS cluster.
 There are two resources defined currently:

 - `crs-webservice-lb` load balancer service
 - `crs-example-webservice` deployment